aws-samples/eks-workshop/content/beginner/191_secrets/kms-custom-keystore.md

 However, you might consider creating a custom key store if your organization has any of the following requirements:

 * The key material cannot be stored in a shared environment.
-* The key material must be backed up in multiple AWS Regions.
 * The key material must be subject to a secondary, independent audit path.
 * The hardware security module (HSM) that generates and stores key material must be certified at [FIPS 140-2 Level 3](https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html).